wada811/DataBinding-ktx/README.md

 DataBinding-ktx
 =====

-`DataBinding-ktx` make easy declaring DataBinding and ViewBinding.
+`DataBinding-ktx` make easy declaring DataBinding.

-## Problems in DataBinding and ViewBinding
+## Problems in DataBinding
 - Forgetting to call `setLifecycleOwner` in DataBinding.
 - Differences in the way of declaring a `binding` variable in Activity and Fragment.
     - In Activity, you can declare the `binding` variable using `by lazy`.